ErrantThinking/errantthinking.github.io/content/roadside_inns/index.md

 +++
 title = "Roadside Inns with their Quirks & Secrets" date = 2025-07-31
+description = "It's Christmas in July and I'm delivering a missing present to Ighton of Serene Library from Secret Santicorn 2022.
+Prompt: dHoweverManyYouFeelLike Roadside Inns and their quirks and secrets."

+[extra]
+image = "riverside-sml.jpg"

 [taxonomies]
 tags = ["Tabletop Roleplaying Games", "Secret Santicorn", "OSR", "Christmas in July"]